dr-jts/crunchyblog/pg-svg/index.md

 ```
 psql -A -t -o us-highpt.svg  < us-highpt-svg.sql
 ```
-The SVG output `us-highpt.svg` can be view in any web browser.
+The SVG output `us-highpt.svg` can be viewed in any web browser.

 ## How it Works